IndigoUnited/js-dejavu/README.md

             // ...
         },

-        $finals: {                 // Classes that extend this one are not allowed to change the members below
+        $finals: {                 // Classes that extend this one are not allowed to override the members below

             someMethod: function () {
                 // ...